 6. Slow down foreplay

 During sex, foreplay is often rushed with orgasm as the end goal.
-With tantric sex, you're actively trying not to place too much importance on orgasm, and instead enjoying a deeply intimate experience with your partner.
+With tantric sex, you're actively trying to not place importance on orgasm, and instead enjoy a deeply intimate experience with your partner.

 7. Look into your partner's eyes